Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy

-Similar investigation is performed for multiqubit mixed GHZ states with $ N=4,5 $ when one of their qubits is accelerated.
+A similar investigation is performed for mixed multiqubit GHZ states with $ N=4,5 $ when one of their qubits is accelerated.
 The non-separability to separability transition with respect to $\lambda$ and $ p $ in the asymptotic limit of $ q\rightarrow\infty $ is observed to be similar to the $ N=3 $ case.
 To study the impact of $ N $ on the non-separability to separability transition, we plot $ \mathscr{S}^{\text{GHZ}_N}_q( A_1A_2 \cdots A_{N-1}|R) =0$ with respect to $ p $ and $\lambda$ for $ N =3,4$ and $5$ in Fig.~\ref{fig:CAR_mixedNqubit_ghz_lambdavsp}.
 The strongest condition on separability obtained in the asymptotic limit of $ q \rightarrow\infty$ for these states are fitted to the family of curves in Eq.~(\ref{eq:fit_curve}).
-The non-separability region of mixed $ N $-qubit GHZ states with one of its qubit under acceleration reduces as $ N $ increases.
-For all choices of $ N $, the states tend to become separable as the acceleration $\lambda$ approaches to $ 1 $.
-These separability conditions for the different mixed $N$-qubit GHZ states with one of their qubits being accelerated $ (N=2,3,4$ and $5) $ are consolidated in the Table \ref{Tab:separability}.
+The non-separability region of mixed $ N $-qubit GHZ states with one of its qubits under acceleration reduces as $ N $ increases.
+The states tend to become separable for all choices of $ N $ as the acceleration $\lambda$ approaches $ 1 $.
+These separability conditions for the different mixed $N$-qubit GHZ states with one of their qubits being accelerated $ (N=2,3,4$ and $5) $ are consolidated in table \ref{Tab:separability}.